Christy Mathewson: New York Giants (1900–1916)

 In 1912, Mathewson gave another stellar performance.
 Capturing the pennant, the Giants were fueled by the stolen-base game and a superior pitching staff capped by Rube Marquard, the "11,000-dollar lemon" who turned around to win 26 games, 19 of them consecutively.
 In the 1912 World Series, the Giants faced the Boston Red Sox, the 1904 American League pennant winners who would have faced the Giants in the World Series that year had one been played.
 Though Mathewson threw three complete games and maintained an earned run average below 1.00, numerous errors by the Giants, including a lazy popup dropped by Fred Snodgrass in the eighth game (Game 2 was a tie), cost them the championship.
 The Giants also lost the 1913 World Series, a 101-win season cemented by Mathewson's final brilliant season on the mound: a league-leading 2.06 earned run average in over 300 innings pitched complemented by 0.6 bases on balls per nine innings pitched.

 For the remainder of his career with the Giants, Mathewson began to struggle.
+In 1914, he finished 24-13 after a 19-5 start, as Boston's "Miracle" Braves overtook the Giants for the pennant in the second half of the season.
 Soon, the former champions fell into decline.
 In 1915, Mathewson's penultimate season in New York, the Giants were the worst team in the National League standings.
-Mathewson, who had expressed interest in serving as a manager, wound up with a three-year deal to manage the Cincinnati Reds effective July 21, 1916.
+After a slow start the following year as an infrequent starter and occasional reliever, Mathewson, who had expressed interest in serving as a manager, wound up with a three-year deal to manage the Cincinnati Reds effective July 21, 1916.